Skip to main content

 • Chief nursing officer

-Whether starting college fresh or planning to start your higher education, consider Alliant International University as the next step on your journey to becoming an RN.
+Whether you are starting college fresh or planning to pursue an advanced education, consider Alliant International University as the next step on your journey to becoming an RN.

-If nursing is your goal and you don’t have an undergraduate, Alliant’s BSN satisfies the requirements to sit the NCLEX-RN and guides you through its topics.
-If you’ve satisfied your general education requirements, you can complete the nursing program in just two years.
-It can take a similar amount of time to complete as an associate’s degree, but can provide more specialized knowledge to help you kickstart your nursing career.
+If nursing is your goal and you do not have an undergraduate degree, choose the BSN at Alliant.
+The program meets the requirements for taking the NCLEX-RN and guides you through its topics.
+Once you have satisfied your general education requirements, you can complete the nursing program in just two years.
+It can take a similar amount of time to complete as an associate degree, but a BSN program can provide more specialized knowledge to help you kickstart your nursing career.

-If you have a degree in a science-related discipline, Alliant’s MSN puts you in the fast lane and can have you sitting your nursing exam in just two years.
+Meanwhile, if you have a degree in a science-related discipline, the MSN-DE program at Alliant University can help you take the national exam for RN licensure in just 2 years.
 Like our BSN, it teaches you relevant theoretical and practical information to help you pass the NCLEX-RN and obtain your RN license.

 Apply today and join the new generation of nurse leaders.